I Run to You: Content

 "I Run to You" is a mid-tempo with electric guitar and string section accompaniment.
 In it, the narrators — lead singers Charles Kelley and Hillary Scott — claim that they turn to each other to escape the negativity and prejudice of the world.

 Critical reception

 Brady Vercher of Engine 145 gave the song a "thumbs down" review, calling it "a vague profession of love" and adding, "The song comes across as purposefully cryptic because they either didn’t fully develop the idea, haven’t become comfortable opening up in their lyrics, or they just didn’t feel the need to focus on the lyric other than as a device to support the melody."
-Dan Milliken of Country Universe gave the song a B rating, saying that it "rolls sweetly along and never tries to sound more important than it really is".
+Dan Milliken of Country Universe gave the song a B grade, saying that it "rolls sweetly along and never tries to sound more important than it really is".

 Paul Worley, who co-produced the album and played guitar on it, said, "The song is an expression against hate, prejudice, negativity, running the rat race, but ultimately the redemption of love!
 And it has an irresistible melody and a head-bobbing groove.
 What could be better?"